Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Introduction

 In the final section of the paper we employ the machinery from Sections~\ref{sec:germ}, \ref{sec:SpatG} and \ref{sec:tfgg} to obtain our groupoid embedding result; Theorem~\ref{intro:eqEmbed}.
-The main ingredient of the proof is constructing, for any graph $E$ as in the theorem, an injective local homeomorphism $\phi \colon \partial E \to E_2^\infty$ which induces a spatial embedding of the associated topological full groups.
-This construction is entirely explicit, and so we also obtain explicit diagonal embeddings of the graph algebras, in terms of their generators.
-We give several examples illustrating this for infinite graphs~$E$.
-We also record that $\llbracket \mathcal{G}_E \rrbracket$ always has the Haagerup property.
-At the end of Section~\ref{sec:embed} we show that any AF-groupoid is groupoid equivalent to a graph groupoid, going via Bratteli diagrams, hence $\mathcal{G}_{E_2}$-embeddable.
-We then spell out consequences for diagonal embeddings of AF-algebras.
-Additionally, we remark that transformation groupoids arising from locally compact (non-compact) Cantor minimal systems are AF-groupoids, and hence $\mathcal{G}_{E_2}$-embeddable as well.
+We also describe the explicit diagonal embeddings of the graph algebras that follow from the embedding of the groupoids.
+Examples of these embeddings for graph algebras are provided for several infinite graphs.
+At the end of Section~\ref{sec:embed} we show that any \mbox{AF-groupoid} is groupoid equivalent to a graph groupoid, going via Bratteli diagrams, hence $\mathcal{G}_{E_2}$-embeddable.
+We then spell out consequences for diagonal embeddings of \mbox{AF-algebras}.
+Additionally, we remark that transformation groupoids arising from locally compact (non-compact) Cantor minimal systems are \mbox{AF-groupoids}, and hence $\mathcal{G}_{E_2}$-embeddable as well.

 \addtocontents{toc}{\SkipTocEntry}